patricia-gallardo/patricia-gallardo.github.io/_posts/2018-09-06-survival_tips_for_women_in_tech.md

 image: "/assets/images/human-3190531_640.jpg"
 ---

 Yesterday I saw a tweet from Erin Fox @erinfoox where she asked a simple question: “Who else is the only woman on their dev team?”
-When I answered her that I’d been the only woman dev most of my career, she asked be if I had any survival tips, and I wrote her a list of 24 tips.
+When I answered her that I’d been the only woman dev most of my career, she asked me if I had any survival tips, and I wrote her a list of 24 tips.
 Quite frankly it could easily be 50.
 I will list the 24 here, with a little more elaboration.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">💔💔💔 any tips of survival?</p>&mdash; Erin Fox (@erinfoox) <a href="https://twitter.com/erinfoox/status/1037384861751930885?ref_src=twsrc%5Etfw">September 5, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>